A photo of a server rack with many servers.

 • Brokers provide various measures of the number of buffered messages or the delay with which messages are processed, which can be monitored and used to automatically adjust consumer and producer instances.

-Developers that use a stream processing infrastructure need to make important decisions about how to handle errors.
+Developers who use a stream processing infrastructure need to make important decisions about how to handle errors.
 Where batch processing requires that computations are side-effect free such that parts of the computation can be repeated if necessary, developers using stream processing applications have more flexibility but also more responsibilities.
 Depending on how the broker is configured or used, developers of consumers can guarantee either (a) that each message is processed at least once, while it may be processed multiple times when the system recovers from errors, or (b) that each message is processed at most once, while messages may be lost as part of errors.
 In contrast, guaranteeing exactly-once processing is not possible.
 In our photo example, lost messages likely do not matter much for updating the photo count (at most once), whereas running object detection multiple times is not a problem for tagging images with keywords (at least once).
 If consumers perform important transactions, such as charging credit cards for ordered photo prints, each message should probably be processed at least once, but external mechanisms (e.g., based on unique transaction identifiers) need to ensure that processing a message multiple times does not lead to multiple credit-card charges.

 These days, Apache Kafka is a popular choice for stream processing.
 It is designed for massive throughput and scales well by distributing the message broker itself.
 However, many competing message broker implementations exist, and most commercial cloud service providers offer their own.